daoxinli/lookit-hpp-stimuli/consent.md

 The researcher running an individual study supplies the text in brackets, to be substituted into a standard template.
 At the top of the form is a link to download a copy of the form.
 The fields starting `study.` are taken directly from the study definition, rather than being defined in the consent frame.

-# Consent to participate in research: [`study.name`]
+# Consent to participate in research: [`Language and pattern learning in infants`]

-Researchers led by [`PIName`] at [`institution`] are running this study, "[`study.name`]," on Lookit.
+Researchers led by [`Dr. Kathryn Schuler`] at [`the Linguistics Department at the University of Pennsylvania`] are running this study, "[`Language and pattern learning in infants`]," on Lookit.

 ## Purpose

-[`purpose`: brief description of purpose of study]
+[`purpose`: We are studying how infants and children learn languages and the ways in which their ability to do so changes with age. ]

 ## Procedures

-This study takes about [`study.duration`] to complete. [`procedures`: brief description of study procedures.
+This study takes about [`10 minutes`] to complete. [`procedures`: brief description of study procedures.
 For this template, do not include risk information here.]

 ## Participation

-You and your child are free to choose whether to be in this study.
-If you and your child choose to participate, it's okay to stop at any point during the session.
-Please pause or stop the session if your child becomes very fussy or does not want to participate!
+You and your baby are free to choose whether to be in this study.
+If you and your baby choose to participate, it's okay to stop at any point during the session.
+Please pause or stop the session if your baby becomes very fussy or does not want to participate!
 If this is a study with multiple sessions, it's okay not to complete all the sessions.

 ## Benefits, risks, and payment